A Guide to Moves Management for Nonprofits

 Prospect Cultivation and Solicitation

 The next step is about establishing and nurturing relationships.
 Now it’s time to dig deeper in iWave to determine the right time to ask and the right gift amount to ask for.
-Your research will inform the major gift ask and other aspects of a major gift officer’s interactions with the prospect.

 - Real estate holdings